-Note: Incident Reports are automatically emailed to the Dean of Students, VP and AVP of CLASS, professionals serving in the CLASS and Counseling On-Call systems, leadership of Public Safety, and Students of Concern team.
-Gender-Based Incident Reports are automatically emailed only to the Title IX Coordinator and Deputy Coordinator, Dean of Students, VP & AVP of CLaSS, Director of Public Safety, and Director of Counseling Center.
+Note: Incident Reports are automatically emailed to the Dean of Students, VP and AVP of CLASS, professionals serving in the CLASS and Counseling On-Call systems, leadership of Public Safety, and Students of Counseling Center.
+Gender-Based Incident Reports are automatically emailed only to the Title IX Coordinator and Deputy Condinator, VP & AVP of CLASS, Director of Public Safety, and Director of Counseling Center.